 You only need to get tested if you have symptoms.

 Most people who have an HSV infection never show any symptoms.
 You may have caught a herpes virus from a sexual partner, you may have the virus living inside you, but if you don’t have symptoms, you don’t need to get tested.

 This might sound a bit weird, but there are two reasons why.
 One, most tests for genital herpes can only be done if you have symptoms.
 Two, there’s no cure for genital herpes and no treatments for people who don’t have symptoms.
 You can get effective genital herpes treatments that can reduce how often you have outbreaks, and how serious they are, but they’re only useful if you have symptoms.

 Where should I go to get tested for genital herpes?

-A common test for genital herpes is a viral culture test.
-Your doctor will use a cotton swab to take a sample of the fluid from one or more of your blisters.
+You’ll be seen by either a doctor or a nurse.
+They’ll use a cotton swab to take a sample of the fluid from one or more of your blisters.
 This swab is then tested for the presence of a herpes virus.

-The doctor will also ask about other symptoms you’ve had and about your sexual history.
+The doctor or nurse will also ask you about other symptoms you’ve had, and about your sexual history.
 Remember that everything you say will be confidential, so always be honest.

 How long you’ll have to wait for your results can vary.
-Genital herpes test results times can differ by clinic, but it usually takes between a week and two weeks, your doctor can advise you on this.
+Genital herpes test results times can differ by clinic, but it usually takes between a week and two weeks, but the doctor or nurse who sees you can advise you on this.

 Are there other genital herpes tests?

-You can also get a blood test for herpes, which checks for the antibodies that your body produces in response to a herpes infection.
-These aren’t strictly genital herpes blood tests, as they can tell you if you have a herpes infection but can’t tell you where you have it.
-Without an outbreak of blisters you won’t know if you have genital herpes or an infection somewhere else, like oral herpes (cold sores).
+These aren’t strictly genital herpes blood tests either.
+A blood test can tell you if you have a herpes infection, but it can’t tell you where you have it.
+Without an outbreak of blisters, you won’t know if you have genital herpes or an infection somewhere else, like oral herpes (cold sores).